Sales Automation – How to Automate Your Sales Process

 With many of them, you also get data insights.
 This means you’ll get an alert when your prospects open the proposals and how long they spend looking at the document (and in some cases, how long they spent looking at each page).

-This also means you can further automate your sales process by, for example, scheduling automated emails to be sent within minutes of the prospect opening it.
+This also means you can further automate your sales process by, for example, scheduling your automated sales emails to be sent within minutes of the prospect opening it.

 PandaDoc is a pretty great option for this.
 They have a free tier that gives you access to e-signs, so you don’t need to pay for alternatives like DocuSign anymore.